ansonshengit/Query-In-Place/Athena.md

 10. Choose Tables in the left navigation pane, and then choose data.
 This screen describes the table, including schema, properties, and other valuable information.

+11. You can query the data using standard SQL.

+    Choose the nytaxigreenparquet
+    Type `sql Select * From "nycitytaxi"."data" limit 10;`
+    Choose Run Query.

-Transform the data from CSV to Parquet format
+## Transform the data from CSV to Parquet format, and query in place
 Now you can configure and run a job to transform the data from CSV to Parquet.
 Parquet is a columnar format that is well suited for AWS analytics services like Amazon Athena and Amazon Redshift Spectrum.

 1. Under ETL in the left navigation pane, choose Jobs, and then choose Add job.